 It is so easy to make and so practical to have on hand to reheat for lunch the next day.
 It will keep in the fridge for up to five days.
 You can also freeze this soup!
 Put it into freezer safe zipper bags or freezer safe glass containers.

 Butternut squash - look for a squash that's a consistent beige colour with no cuts or bruising.
+I used to roast butternut squash for soup, however I find that boiling it cuts down significantly on the prep times and still tastes amazing!

 Carrots - fresh carrots add a lot of flavour in this soup.
+For a change, you could substitute sweet potato for the carrots.

 Butter - this recipe started out with a lot more butter and cream.
 I've paired it down and it tastes delicious with less.
 I would highly recommend butter although you could use margarine as well.
+When you're sautéing the vegetables, you can substitute olive oil for the butter.

 Ground ginger - the ginger gives this soup that nice little zip that Butternut Squash soup is known for.
 You can add more to taste here.
 Our family prefers ½ tsp of ground ginger.